step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

 # GitHub Actions Runtime Security - Filter Network Traffic

-For examples of real-world incidents in which credentials have been exfiltrated from CI/CD pipelines, refer to [Exfiltrating CI/CD Secrets](#)
+For examples of real-world incidents in which credentials have been exfiltrated from CI/CD pipelines, refer to [Exfiltration of secrets from the CI/ CD pipeline](ExfiltratingCICDSecrets.md)

 ## Tutorial